 Chemical Dependency Professional - certification

-Whatcom Community College is offering a 15-credit (two quarters) online program to meet educational requirements for Alternative Training (WAC 246-811) for Chemical Dependency Professional (CDP) certification.
+Whatcom Community College is offering a 15-credit (three quarters) online program to meet educational requirements for Alternative Training (WAC 246-811) for Chemical Dependency Professional (CDP) certification.
 This training will enable advanced professionals* to earn the educational requirements for Chemical Dependency Certification with Alternative Training (WAC 246-811).

 The proposed rules for the Alternative Training require the successful completion of 15 college credits in courses from an approved school.
 This program includes only the educational portions required for CDP.